C-Preston-11/AVR-Instructions_FPGA/README.md

 This project added multiple instructions to an AVR microcontroller architecture that was built using an FPGA board.
 The instructions needed to be implimented without altering the already available instructions.

-Instructions implemented
+Instructions implemented:

-MUL - Multiply,
+MUL - Multiply

-MULS - Multiply Signed,
+MULS - Multiply Signed

-MULSU - Multiply Signed and Unsigned,
+MULSU - Multiply Signed and Unsigned

-NEG - Twos compliement,
+NEG - Twos compliement

 The instruction set included demonstrated all the added instructions, as well as previous functions.